13 min read

-I stand in my personal power
+I stand in my personal power.

-I am ambitious and capable
+I am ambitious and capable.

-I have the courage to create positive change in my life
+I have the courage to create positive change in my life.

-I forgive myself for past mistakes and learn from them
+I forgive myself for past mistakes and learn from them.

 Repeat positive affirmations to reverse negative thought patterns and experience a strong sense of power.

-Although one’s solar plexus chakra may feel pain for several reasons, the most common cause is anxiety.
+Although one’s Solar Plexus chakra may feel pain for several reasons, the most common cause is anxiety.
 The third chakra is closely tied to the lungs and adrenal glands.
-Because of this, added stress that causes shortness of breath may affect the solar plexus chakra.
-Try performing breathing exercises to reduce anxiety and feel calm.
+Because of this, added stress that causes shortness of breath may affect the Solar Plexus chakra.

-Other reasons one’s solar plexus chakra may hurt include:
+Other reasons one’s Solar Plexus chakra may hurt include:

 Acid Reflux of other gastric issues

 There are several ways one can heal the pain in their Manipura chakra.
 Resting and allowing the body time to heal is often an effective method.
 During this time, apply heat to the solar plexus area or cold packs if there is swelling.
-Additional methods include:

-In addition to allowing energy to flow freely through the solar plexus chakra, these methods may help you live a healthier lifestyle.
+In addition to allowing energy to flow freely through the Solar Plexus chakra, these methods may help you live a healthier lifestyle.